Prosecuting OUI Drug Cases Are Harder Than Cases Involving Alcohol

 - Dark Room Eye Examination: The muscles in our eyes allow our pupils to get bigger or smaller in response to changes in light levels.
 Drugs that are nervous system stimulants like cocaine cause our pupils to grow larger than normal (mydriasis) while central nervous system depressant drugs like heroin and Vicodin constrict our pupils which is known as Miosis.
 This dark room examination allows police to measure the pupil size as it reacts to changes in light.
 The change in pupil size is supposed to indicate the type of drug that was used.

-- Muscle Tone Examinations: certain drugs can cause our skeletal muscles to become rigid while other drugs like opiates and alcohol can nause them to become flaccid.
+- Muscle Tone Examinations: certain drugs can cause our skeletal muscles to become rigid while other drugs like opiates and alcohol can cause them to become flaccid.

 The average police officer is not a DRE; therefore, they cannot perform an examination or make a determination as to whether an operator of a vehicle was impaired due to drug use.
 The validity of these tests can be contested at trial as they are neither foolproof nor 100% accurate.

 Expert courtroom testimony is usually required in order for the prosecution to prove the defendant was under the influence of a specific drug.
-Expert testimony is also required to testify whether a specific drug is capable of diminishing a human’s ability to safely operate his or her vehicle.
+Expert testimony is also required in order to prove that a specific drug is capable of diminishing a human’s ability to safely operate his or her vehicle.
 Police officers do not have the training or education to give this scientific testimony in court.

 Charged with Operating Under the Influence of Drugs ?
 Talk to an Experienced OUI Drugs/DUI Attorney For Free

 OUI drug cases are a relatively new and developing area of law.
-You must hire an attorney that has experience handling this specific type of case and that is keeping up with all the latest developments.
+You must hire an attorney that has experience handling this specific type of case and that is keeping up with all the latest legal and scientific developments.
+Our firm has defended several clients at trial that were charged with OUI drugs.
+We have obtained several not guilty verdicts.
+We have the experience.
 No matter where you are located, we are just a phone call away.

 Call us to schedule a free no-obligation case review and consultation at (508) 584-6955 and you will have taken your first step to find out how best to confront this important matter.
 You can also click here to use our Free Case Evaluation Form.